 If your busy work schedule prevents you from visiting your local recycling depot, Toronto’s city waste management system allows residents to place their old electronics curbside on Garbage day and they’ll take care of the rest.

-However, in British Columbia, out of Return-It’s 170 locations, only 12 accept old electronics for recycling.
+However, in British Columbia, out of all of Return-It’s locations, only some accept old electronics for recycling.
 Which proves that despite good systems in place, we still have a bit of work to do to make electronics recycling more accessible.

 In smaller cities where organizations like Return-It don’t operate, you can try contacting your local landfill.
 You might even consider reaching out to local electronics stores to see if they have an in-house recycling program.
 Retail outlets like Staples, Best Buy, and The Source often is a place that allows to recycle old electronics.